jamesdoc/jamesdoc.com/src/blog/2012/qr-codes-doing-it-right.md

 ---
-title: QR Codes - Doing it Right...
+title: QR Codes - Doing it Right…
 type: article
 tags: tech
 date: 2012-02-20 18:30:53
 leadImage: /_assets/img/blog/imported/banners/qr-codes-doing-it-right.jpg
 ---

 <p>
  I initially drafted this post last month, but it quickly became a very long rant that I didn&#39;t want to read!
-So I shelved it for a bit and have come back to it today; I&#39;ve condensed my thoughts into a &#39;<i>how to use QR codes well</i>&#39; post. &nbsp;Below are a couple of solutions for what has irritated me about how I&#39;ve seen QR codes used...</p>
+So I shelved it for a bit and have come back to it today; I&#39;ve condensed my thoughts into a &#39;<i>how to use QR codes well</i>&#39; post. &nbsp;Below are a couple of solutions for what has irritated me about how I&#39;ve seen QR codes used…</p>
 <p>
  <b>Remember <i>my</i> memory; I can&#39;t remember a QR code.</b></p>
 <p>